Temper (film): India

-The film collected a share of ₹9.68 crore at AP/Nizam box office and became the biggest opener for both Rama Rao Jr. in his career and Telugu cinema in 2015.
-It overtook the opening day collections of Gopala Gopala at AP/Nizam box office thus emerging as the third highest opener of all time there.
+The film collected a share of ₹9.68 crore at AP/Nizam box office and became the biggest opener for both Rama Rao in his career and Telugu cinema in 2015.
+It overtook the opening day collections of Gopala Gopala at AP/Nizam box office, thus emerging as the third-highest opener of all time there.
 It collected ₹1.1 crore from 125 shows at Bangalore box office on its first day.
-It collected ₹4 crore at AP/Nizam box office on its second day and its two-day AP/Nizam box office total stood at a share of ₹13.68 crore.
+It collected ₹4 crore at AP/Nizam box office on its second day, and its two-day AP/Nizam box office total stood at a share of ₹13.68 crore.
 It collected ₹4.5 crore at AP/Nizam box office on its third day taking its three-day total to a share of ₹16.72 crore breaking the opening weekend record of Gopala Gopala.
 The film continued a steady run on its sixth day collecting ₹1.78 crore at AP/Nizam box office.

 The film collected approximately a share of ₹24.52 crore at AP/Nizam box office in its first week.
-The film collected a share of ₹9.7 crore in ten days in Nizam region making Temper the biggest grosser of Rama Rao Jr. in that area beating the lifetime collections of his previous films Rabhasa (2014), Ramayya Vasthavayya (2013), Brindavanam (2010) and Dammu (2012), which collected ₹6.9 crore, ₹8.9 crore, ₹8.3 crore and ₹8.2 crore respectively in Nizam region in their lifetime.
-However it failed to break the records set by Race Gurram and Govindudu Andarivadele in Nizam region.
+The film collected a share of ₹9.7 crore in ten days in Nizam region making Temper the biggest grosser of Rama Rao in that area, beating the lifetime collections of his previous films Rabhasa (2014), Ramayya Vasthavayya (2013), Brindavanam (2010), and Dammu (2012), which collected ₹6.9 crore, ₹8.9 crore, ₹8.3 crore and ₹8.2 crore respectively in Nizam region in their lifetime.
+However, it failed to break the records set by Race Gurram and Govindudu Andarivadele in Nizam region.
 The film grossed ₹39.2 crore and collected a share of ₹27.25 crore in ten days at AP/Nizam box office and topped the business charts in that area followed by Bandipotu and Badlapur.

 The film grossed ₹44 crore and collected a share of ₹29.02 crore at AP/Nizam box office by the end of its 20-day run.
 The film continued to stand in the first spot in the weekend business charts of AP/Nizam box office followed by Maga Maharaju, Pisachi, Ram Leela and Badlapur.
-The film grossed ₹5.85 crore and collected a share of ₹2.45 crore at Bangalore box office while the share and gross in the rest of Karnataka were reported as a share of ₹2.3 crore and ₹4.8 crore respectively.
+The film grossed ₹5.85 crore and collected a share of ₹2.45 crore at Bangalore box office, while the share and gross in the rest of Karnataka were reported as a share of ₹2.3 crore and ₹4.8 crore respectively.
 The film grossed ₹3.6 crore and collected ₹1.4 crore in the rest of India, including Tamil Nadu.
 The film grossed ₹50.6 crore and collected ₹31.35 crore at AP/Nizam box office in its lifetime.
 The lifetime gross and share figures at Karnataka, Tamil Nadu, and the rest of India stood at ₹11.5 crore and ₹5.1 crore, ₹1.4 crore and ₹0.55 crore, ₹2.2 crore and ₹0.85 crore respectively.